QueenieCplusplus/SSCP_Network/README.md

 (4) Without involvement of GW, so routing protocol is not needed.

+advantage of using Vlan

+1. Performance:

+   without Router involved in, the data rate does not matter with performance.

+2. Resource Partition:

+  with Vlan limitations, the access control is implemented.

+3. Flexibility

+4. Workgroup

 # Layer 1, Phisical Layer, 物理層

 * Endpoint (Host) Security